 Mania may cause:

 Severe episodes of mania or depression may sometimes be associated with psychotic symptoms, such as:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 In some cases, lab tests are ordered to rule out other causes of your symptoms.
 You may be referred to a mental health specialist.
 Diagnosis of bipolar disorder is based on:

 Talk with your doctor about the best plan for you.
 Options may include:

 The primary treatment is with medications called mood stabilizers.
 There are many different types and combinations of medications, which must be tailored by your doctor to target your symptoms.
 Examples of common medications used to treat bipolar disorder include:

 The plan is based on the pattern of the illness.
 Treatment may need to be continued indefinitely.
 It should prevent significant mood swings.

 Psychotherapy is often an integral component of a comprehensive treatment plan.
 Therapy may include:

-Electroconvulsive therapy may be effective when medicines fail.
+Electroconvulsive therapy may be effective when medications fail.
 It can be used for both mania and depression.

-There are no guidelines for preventing bipolar disorder.
-Taking your daily medicine and following your treatment plan can help prevent future mood swings.
+There are no current guidelines to prevent bipolar disorder.
+Taking your daily medications and following your treatment plan can help prevent future mood swings.